DaltonLens/DaltonLens/README.md

 ## Getting started

-The app is available in the [mac app store](https://apps.apple.com/us/app/dalton-lens/id1222737651).
-You will see a menu tray icon showing that the program is running.
+The app is available in the [mac app store](https://apps.apple.com/us/app/dalton-lens/id1222737651) or you can build the source code on Linux.

+Then you will see a menu tray icon showing that the program is running.
 * You can select the `Grab Screen Region` menu item there, but the recommend way is to use the global shortcut `Ctrl+Alt+Cmd+Space` to activate it and get an overlay showing color information about the pixel under the mouse pointer.
 * Then `q` or `escape` to exit the pointer overlay, or click and drag over a region to select it.
 You can also hit `Space` to automatically select the window under the cursor.
 * Once in the image viewer window you can click on a pixel to highlight similar colors in the image.